Female sexual arousal disorder: DSM-IV

 Difficulties arise with this definition in terms of what constitutes an adequate lubrication-swelling response.
 There is no "gold standard" regarding the length of time it should take to become aroused or the level of arousal that should be achieved.
 These responses may vary from one woman to another and are dependent on a range of factors, which include her general mood when sexual stimulation commences and her partner's skill in stimulating her.
 There may also be differences in physiological and subjective levels of arousal, with some women reporting no feelings of sexual arousal despite evidence of vaginal vasocongestion and others reporting arousal in the absence of such evidence.
 The expectations and past experiences of clinicians and clients may also lead them to classify the same symptoms as female sexual arousal disorder in one woman but not in another.

 Subtypes

-There are several subtypes of female sexual arousal disorders.
+There are several proposed subtypes of female sexual arousal disorders.
 They may indicate onset: lifelong (since birth) or acquired.
-They may be based on context: they may occur in all situations (generalized) or be situation-specific (situational).
+There may be a contextual component.
+They may occur in all situations (generalized) or be situation-specific (situational).
 For example, the disorder may occur with a spouse but not with a different partner.

 The length of time the disorder has existed and the extent to which it is partner- or situation-specific, as opposed to occurring in all situations, may be the result of different causative factors and may influence the treatment for the disorder.
 It may be due to psychological factors or a combination of factors.